Operation, commands and options of Storage Protect

 Graphical interface

-If you call dsm or dsmj instead of dsmc , a new window for interaction of the TSM client with the TSM server will appear; precondition for the command dsm is that an X-Window server is running.
-Behind the call of dsmj there is a Java program.
-With it you can select the files to archive as well as the files to restore with the mouse, which can be more comfortable than the command interface.
-A few tips:
+If you call dsm or dsmj instead of dsmc , a new window appears for interaction between the TSM client and the TSM server; the prerequisite for the dsm command is that an X Window server is running.
+Behind the call to dsmj is a Java program.
+This allows you to select both the files to be archived and the files to be restored using the mouse, which can be more convenient than the command interface.
+A few tips on this:

 - The graphical interface knows much less about working directories or symbolic links than the command interface.
-That's why you always have to specify the whole path when asked for a file path, e.g. /what/is/then/my/path.
+For this reason, you must always specify the entire path when you are asked for a file path, e.g. /how/is/they/now/my/path.

-At the very end you may use wildcards again, but only there. - Be very careful when the offer by directory tree appears in a menu.
-There all directories are offered for selection and clicking; even if there are thousands.
+At the very end you can use wildcards again, but only there. - Great care should be taken when the offer by directory tree appears in a menu.
+All directories are offered there for selection and clicking, even if there are thousands of them.

 Otherwise, the graphical user interface is self-describing.
-Of the directories offered in the left part of the window, only the File Level directory is normally important.
-Under this directory you should find the saved filespaces of your computer.
+Of the directories offered in the left-hand area of the window, only the File Level directory is normally important.
+You should be able to find the saved file spaces on your computer under this directory.